exadel-inc/esl/eslint-plugin/README.md

 npm install --save-dev @exadel/eslint-plugin-esl
 ```

-Once installed, the plugin needs to be added in eslint configuration file:
+Once installed, the plugin needs to be added in eslint configuration file.

+For ESLint 8.0.0 with legacy config:
 ```json
 {
   // ...